Hurricane season began on Thursday, , June 1, and forecasters expect it to be a busy season. Here are some ways you can prepare for any coming storms.

 ▪ Find an interior room on the lower level of the building or home to wait out the storm unless directed to evacuate.

-State Farm Insurance also recommended that people talk to their insurance agent about replacement cost coverage, flood insurance and deductibles ahead of a storm.
+State Farm Insurance recommended that people talk to their insurance agent about replacement cost coverage, flood insurance and deductibles ahead of a storm.

 Officials also asked that people create an emergency plan ahead of storms, including: how to contact or find each other; setting two meeting places (one near home and another outside the neighborhood); what evacuation routes to take; pet-friendly motels and animal shelters along the route; and planning alternative routes in case roads are blocked or washed out.